AkuiChan/Mta17337pcssMini/README.md

  - Make comments on Server and Client - Niko (Ongoing), BK (done)

-//-------------This is the Initial Describtion of how to use the program.
+//-------------This is the Initial Description of how to use the program.
 Remeber to edit before delivery-------------//

 This program is a multichat program, with multiple clients being able to connect under the same server.